trickytoy/InFlow/README.md

 # 🧠 Inflow — Stay Focused.
 Think Smarter.

 **Inflow** is a Chrome extension that helps you stay focused online by intelligently analyzing page content using AI.
-Built with [@xenova/transformers](https://github.com/xenova/transformers), Inflow uses semantic similarity models to detect distracting or off-topic content in real-time—without sending any data to external servers.
+Built with [@xenova/transformers](https://github.com/xenova/transformers), Inflow uses semantic similarity models to detect distracting or off-topic content in real-time without sending any data to external servers.

 ---